Geological history of oxygen: Evolution and oxygen

 Despite these connections, the details are not simple.
 The evolution of life and the geological history of oxygen share many similar patterns, but the relationship between these two histories remains uncertain.
-For example, the rise in oxygen concencentration and the rise the maximum size of organism have similar histories, but evidence the oxygen concentration limits size is inconclusive.
+For example, the rise in oxygen concencentration and the rise the maximum size of organism have similar histories, but evidence that oxygen concentration limits size is inconclusive.
 As more evidence for lower and variable levels of oxygen before the Neoproterozoic has emerged, simple relationships between life and oxygen have been harder to justify.